The African Serval

 Since servals are a wild exotic and noted as 'potentially dangerous wild animals' most states have restrictions on Serval ownership and deem them illegal.
 Other states require you to have special license and permits.
 Also keep noted that the laws seem to change frequently so if you check this year and then in the following year decide to purchase a Serval you may want to check the updated regulations.

 A Serval is a wild animal and usually doesn’t make a great house pet.
-Servals can live up to 20 years old and need a zoo-like outside/inside facility with a large enough exercise area to run, shaded area, a pool in which to swim and dive, and an area with lots of climbing possibilities.
+Servals can live up to 20 years old and need a zoo-like outside/inside facility with a large enough exercise area to run, shaded area, AC (in the summer) and heat for the winter. a pool in which to swim and dive, and an area with lots of climbing possibilities.
 Servals will escape if they are not secured.
 Servals will be unlikely to return once having escaped.
 Servals are solitary animals and like to travel many miles and will most likely need to be trapped in order to bring him/her back home.

 Even if a Serval has been properly raised and has been socialized Servals will never be a lap cat.
 When deciding to purchase a serval you need to take a lot of time and do a lot of research.
-They require a ton of quality time, money, patience, and care.
-If you work a 9-5 job then a serval is probably not the cat for you.
+They require a substantial amount of quality time, money, patience, and care.
+If you work a 9-5 job, then a serval is probably not the cat for you.
+Servals can be scared easily. a loud noise, or even just yelling loudly at a sports game can scare your serval and he/she can scratch or bite you out of fear.
+Servals, even young servals can do a lot of damage.
 It is best that servals are not in homes with small animals or small children.
 Servals are natural hunters, we have heard horror stories of Servals attacking small dogs and putting small children in the hospital.

 If you are looking for a pet and are attracted to the look of a Serval.
 We recommend that you consider purchasing a Savannah cat, which is a cross between an African Serval and a domestic cat.
 Take a look at our Savannah Info page for more information.